 - Years 7-9 White shirt (long or short sleeve) - Years 10-11 Blue shirt (long or short sleeve) - The Regis School tie (different for each year group) - Knitted v neck long sleeved jumper with sky blue stripe in the neck OR knitted v neck sleeveless jumper with sky blue stripe in the neck.
-No other sweatshirt or hoodie is allowed - Black business jacket with school logo - Tailored black trousers that are not stretch material and are loose at the ankles (at least 6 inch hem) - Plain black school shoes (plain black or grey socks only)
+No other sweatshirt or hoodie is allowed - Black business jacket with school logo - Full length tailored black trousers that are not stretch material and are loose at the ankle (minimum 6 inches diameter) - Plain black school shoes - Plain black socks - Plain black belts only, no coloured belts or belts with a logo

-Optional for girls - Bespoke school skirt (available from our supplier)
+Optional - Bespoke school skirt (available from our supplier) worn at original length and unaltered in any way.